 On the other hand, e-commerce market poses even more challenging requirements: fast and free delivery.
 Even such giants like Amazon and Alibaba are forced to invent new ways in order to hide the costs of delivery.
 E.g. Amazon Prime.

-Which is why last mile delivery provokes a whole spectrum of futuristic ideas like drones delivery, self-driving cars, and even flying warehouses.
+This is why last-mile delivery provokes a whole spectrum of futuristic ideas like drones delivery, self-driving cars, and even flying warehouses.
 By now the only viable solution is making pickup stations like UPS and Amazon did.

 Introducing Augmented Reality to logistics can minimize costs of delivery and optimize time spent to process the order.